71st Infantry Division (France): World War 2

 The division served on the Meuse sector, under the command of the French X Corps, part of the French 2nd Army.
-During the early phase of the Battle of France, the 71st Division was largely destroyed in the fighting along the Meuse between 14 May and 17 May 1940.
+During the early phase of the Battle of France, the 71st Division took an active part in the Second battle of Sedan and was subsequently largely destroyed by General Heinz Guderian's XIX Army Corps, in the fighting along the Meuse between 14 May and 17 May 1940 in the The Battle of Stonne-Oches.

 The division was disbanded on 21 May 1940 and the remaining forces were combined with the survivors of the 55th Infantry Division to form the 59th Light Infantry Division.